-I love the 5th and 6th Arrondissements, the Latin Quarter and Saint-Germain-des-Prés respectively.
+Well, of all the places to stay in Paris, I love the 5th and 6th Arrondissements, the Latin Quarter and Saint-Germain-des-Prés respectively.
 So, my hotel searches tend to focus on these neighborhoods.

-Use the narrowed down choices below to find the perfect hotel for your Paris trip without aging yourself over endless where to stay in Paris options.
 As always, compare reviews and prices for each hotel before making a final decision.
 But, feel confident in knowing these hotels have time and again been recognized by travelers, awarded by travel sites, and, yes, recommended by travel bloggers like me. 😉